alephium/docs/docs/tokens/fungible-tokens.md

 display them.

-The goal of the [token list](https://github.com/alephium/token-list) is to be a source of trust for metadata of the well known tokens in the Alephium ecosystem, so wallets and dApps can warn users for the unverified tokens.
+The goal of the [token list](https://github.com/alephium/token-list) is to be a source of trust for token id and metadata of the well known tokens in the Alephium ecosystem, so wallets and dApps can warn users for the unverified tokens.
 Here is how extension wallet displays a token before and after it is added into the token list.

 <img src={require("./media/unverified-token.png").default} alt="Unverified" width="250"/>
 &nbsp;&nbsp;&nbsp;&nbsp;